Medical expert of the article

 WHO |

-Before describing the prevalence of osteoarthritis in the world, it should be noted that in two epidemiological studies, two types of criteria for diagnosing the disease have generally been used - X-ray according to Kellgren and Lawrence (1957) and the criteria for ACR.
-According to the latter, the diagnosis of osteoarthritis is established only in those cases when there is a major symptom - pain in the joints during most days of the previous month.
-Naturally, the prevalence of osteoarthritis, assessed using different criteria, will be different and, probably, this figure is underestimated when using the ACR criteria in comparison with the traditional radiographic evaluation.
+Before presenting the data on the prevalence of osteoarthritis in the world, it should be noted that in various epidemiological studies, as a rule, two types of criteria for diagnosing the disease were used - radiological according to Kellgren and Lawrence (1957) and ACR criteria.
+According to the latter, the diagnosis of osteoarthritis is established only in cases where the main symptom is present - joint pain during most days of the previous month.
+Naturally, the prevalence of osteoarthritis, assessed using different criteria, will be different and, probably, this indicator is underestimated when using ACR criteria compared to traditional radiological assessment.

-In the United States, the most profound epidemiology of osteoarthritis has been studied in two national programs - the National Health Examination Survey (NHES) and the First National Health and Nutrition Examination Survey (NHANES-I), which were conducted from 1960 to 1962 and from 1971 to 1975.
-Respectively (National Center for Health Statistics).
-Later data from these two studies were summarized by the National Arthritis Data Work Group in 1989 and 1998.
+In the United States, the epidemiology of osteoarthritis has been studied most thoroughly by two national programs, the National Health Examination Survey (NHES) and the First National Health and Nutrition Examination Survey (NHANES-I), which were conducted from 1960 to 1962 and from 1971 to 1975, respectively (National Center for Health Statistics).
+The data from these two studies were later summarized by the National Arthritis Data Work Group in 1989 and 1998.

 Region |